SteveJustin1963/tec-MINT/Multi-digit Number Input Handler m2.md

 ```
+// Multi-number Input Handler with Array Storage in MINT

-// Read multi-digit number function and store in variable a
+// Read multiple numbers and store in array a
 :R
+  100 /A a !             // Allocate array of 100 elements and store in a
+  0 i !                  // Initialize index to 0
+  0 n !                  // Initialize current number to 0
-  0 a !                  // Initialize a to 0
+  0 e !                  // Initialize enter count to 0
   /U (                   // Start unlimited loop
     /K c !               // Read a character (stored as ASCII value)
     c /C                 // Debug: Print character
     c 13 = c 10 = | (    // If CR (13) or NL (10)
+      n 0 > (            // If we have a number to store
+        n a i ? !        // Store number in array
+        i 1 + i !        // Increment index
+        0 n !            // Reset current number
+      )
+      e 1 + e !          // Increment enter count
+      e 2 = (            // If two consecutive enters
+        `Input finished` /N
+        `Numbers stored: ` i . /N
+        i                // Exit loop, returning count of numbers
+      ) /E (             // Else (not two consecutive enters)
         /N               // Print newline
-      `Number stored: `  // Debug: Print stored number
-      a .                // Print value of a as a number
-      /N                 // Print newline
+      )
-    ) /E (               // Else
+    ) /E (               // Else (not enter)
+      0 e !              // Reset enter count
       c 48 >= c 57 <= & (  // If valid digit (ASCII 48-57)
-        a 10 * c 48 - + a !  // a = a * 10 + (c - 48)
+        n 10 * c 48 - + n !  // n = n * 10 + (c - 48)
       ) /E (             // Else (invalid input)
         `Invalid input, ignoring` /N
       )